dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/visualstudio/troubleshoot-32bit.md

 ### 32-bit issue detection

-Currently, when Visual Studio detects when a 32-bit reference fails to load, it prompts you to enable the Windows Forms Out-of-process Designer.
+Currently, when Visual Studio detects when a 32-bit reference fails to load, and prompts you to enable the Windows Forms Out-of-process Designer.
 If you agree to enable it, the project is updated for you and then reloaded.

 :::image type="content" source="./media/troubleshoot-32bit/designer-prompt.png" alt-text="The image of a window from Visual Studio prompting the user to enable the out-of-process designer.":::